Sleep Time Calculator

 How accurate are sleep calculators?

-Sleep calculators are 85-90% accurate for most people using the 90-minute sleep cycle average.
-Individual cycles may vary by 10-20 minutes, but the calculations provide excellent starting points for optimization.
+Sleep calculators are 85-90% accurate for most people using the sleep cycle average.
+Individual cycles may vary by –, but the calculations provide excellent starting points for optimization.

 Can I use a sleep calculator every night?